 - Refrain from putting your gloves in your gym bag.
 After a sweaty training session, bacteria begins to build up.
 Gloves that go straight from the punching bag to a gym bag are full of bacteria that will eventually make your gloves stink.

 - Don’t wash your gloves with a washing machine or put them in a dryer after cleaning.
 Doing so will ruin the texture of your gloves.

 The main thing to remember here is to air your gloves after every training session.
 If you skip this step, over time the gloves will start to stink.
 Once they start to smell bad, it’s important to clean them right away.
 If you wait, the smell will get stronger and more difficult to get rid of.

 Boxing gloves are an investment and cleaning them will increase the lifespan of your gloves.
 Cleaning your gloves not only affects longevity, but will also prevent you from getting skin and nail infections on your hands.
 Clean gloves will save you money and keep you punching harder.
 Take care of your equipment with regular cleaning and it will take care of you.

 If you find the task of cleaning gloves to be boring and time-consuming then consider some preventative care to reduce your cleaning efforts.
-Here are some quick and easy steps to keeping your boxing gloves clean and deodorized:
+Especially if you're just starting out and are looking for beginners boxing gloves here are some quick and easy steps to keeping your boxing gloves clean and deodorized:

 - Let Them Dry Completely